Marko-Misko/photomath/README.md

 `data/processed` directory should therefore contain images of operators and parentheses, because the rest of the data (digits) is borrowed from MNIST.

+As far as the problems concerned, the biggest one is for sure similarities between 1 and / which causes most confusion to model.
+Improvements should be to increase dataset size, use data augmentation and maybe even to consider introducing another model, or some heuristics in order to determine if the model should consider classifying object as either 1 or /.